======================================================================

 aluminium is 7-11 MPa, while aluminium alloys have yield strengths

-and malleable allowing it to be easily drawn and extruded.
-It is also
+elongation of 50-70%, and malleable allowing it to be easily drawn and

-Aluminium is an excellent thermal and electrical conductor, having
+Aluminium is an excellent thermal and electrical conductor, and the

-superconductivity, with a superconducting critical temperature of 1.2
+with a superconducting critical temperature of 1.2 kelvin and a

-kelvin and a critical magnetic field of about 100 gauss (10
+critical magnetic field of about 100 gauss (10 milliteslas).
+It is

 fields.
-The high electrical conductivity, however, means that it is
+However, the high electrical conductivity means that it is

 strongly affected by alternating magnetic fields through the induction